JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

 And when I asked cursor...he mentioned Monaco.

-Ive seen that word somewhere else than in Formula 1.
+Ive seen that word somewhere else than in Formula1.

 Particularly: https://sli.dev/custom/config-monaco